phil-opp/blog_os/blog/post/2016-05-28-catching-exceptions.md

 error: references in statics may only refer to immutable values [E0017] ...
 ```
+The reason is that the Rust compiler is not able to evaluate the value of the `static` at compile time.
 Maybe it will work someday when `const` functions become more powerful.
 But until then, we have to find another solution.

 ### Lazy Statics to the Rescue
 Fortunately the `lazy_static` macro exists.
-Instead of evaluating a `static` at compile time, the macro evaluates it when it's referenced the first time.
-Thus, we can do almost everything in it and are even able to read runtime values (e.g. the number of cores).
+Instead of evaluating a `static` at compile time, the macro performs the initialization when the `static` is referenced the first time.
+Thus, we can do almost everything in the initialization block and are even able to read runtime values (e.g. the number of cores).

 With `lazy_static`, we can define our IDT without problems: